The Simple Styling Trick Dakota Johnson and J.Law Use to Make Their Outfits Look More Expensive

 -

-Katie Holmes Wore the Pant Trend That'll Earn Way More Compliments Than Jeans
+Katie Holmes Wore the Trouser Trend That'll Earn Way More Compliments Than Jeans

 "Where'd you get those?"